-The Seattle Seawolves re-signed Mat Turner for the 2022 Major League Rugby season.
-The South African fullback from Cape Town, is 33 years old (34 next week), 5’9″, and 190 lbs.
+The Seattle Seawolves re-signed Mat Turner for the 2023 Major League Rugby season.
+The 35-year-old fullback, who is originally from Cape Town, South Africa, is 5’9″, and 190 lbs.

 Mat played 667 minutes in 9 starts and scored 7 points (2 conversions, 1 penalty goal) for 2021.
-In 2020 he played 400 minutes, started all five matches at fullback, and scored one try.
+In 2020 he played 400 minutes, started all five matches as a fullback, and scored one try.
 He also played in the World Tens in Bermuda in 2020.

 In 2019 He appeared in 15 matches, starting 14, including winning the MLR Championship for the second time, playing 1125 minutes, and scoring 8 tries.
 He averaged 12.5 carrying meters per in 2019, running 1,358 meters.
 He is a team leader, as well as a catalyst in the team’s attack.
 What is also apparent is his defense prevented numerous tries during the season.

 Mat initially signed with the team in 2017 and had a dual-player role and served as the Director Of Operations for the Seawolves.
 During the 2018 season, he started 10 matches, playing 800 minutes and scoring 4 tries.

 Turner attended Western Province Preparatory School in Claremont, a suburb of Cape Town, and then transferred to Bishops College.
 While at the latter, he played first XV rugby in 2006 and finished as the top scorer in school rugby in the country, scoring 286 points.